The pins on the Raspberry Pi are number according to Broadcom’s GPIO numbering:

 Example:

-When closing a SmallBASIC program, gpio access will be automatically closed.
-If you want to manually close gpio access, use this function.
+When closing a SmallBASIC program, all pins will be released.
+If you

 In the following image you can see how to wire a LED.